misctyler/CornHub/README.md

 ## Contributing

-We welcome contributions from the community!
+We welcome contributions from the community on snapshot https://snapshot.org/#/cornhub.eth!
 If you have any ideas for improving the CornHub PopCorn Machine or want to report a bug, please submit an issue or pull request on GitHub.

 ## License